streetchief/Hyper-Computer-Science/README.md

-This is a collection of resources and explanations I have created, coallated, and collected over time to assist in my Computer Science education and career in development.
+This is a collection of resources and explanations I have created and collected over time to assist in Computer Science education and career development.

-Eventually I hope to create something simliar to the following incredible resources:
+Eventually I hope to create something similar to the following incredible resources:

 [Hyper-Physics](http://hyperphysics.phy-astr.gsu.edu/hbase/hframe.html)